 - For timber construction, value addition can be increased without increasing felling volumes, when the products of the mechanical forest industry are further processed within the EU. - Fiber-based packaging and textile innovations and their production investments have great potential to increase the value added of the forest sector in the packaging and textile industries.
-A shift from fossil-based raw materials towards sustainable use of renewables promotes the EU's green transition goals. - In accordance with the cascading use principle regarding raw material use, all main and side streams should be used even more efficiently than at present.
+A shift from fossil-based raw materials towards sustainable use of renewables supports the goals of the Clean Industrial Deal proposed by Ursula von der Leyen. - In accordance with the cascading use principle regarding raw material use, all main and side streams should be used even more efficiently than at present.
 In addition to energy use, for example, lignin products can bring value added, e.g., as a component of adhesives and as a material for the battery industry.